zentyal/zentyal/docs/en/user/mailfilter.rst

    That is, if the sender has sent some ham emails, it is highly probable that the next email sent by that sender is also ham.
 Automatic learning:
-  If it is enabled, the filter will learn from messages that are obviously spam or ham.
+  If it is enabled, the filter will learn from messages which hit the self learning thresholds.
 Threshold of self-learning spam:
    The automatic learning system will learn from spam emails that have a score above this value.
 It is not appropriate to set a low value, since it can